marti5a6/it3038c-scripts/project1/readme.md

 * In PowerShell, enter "python -m pip install --upgrade pip"
 * In Linux Terminal, enter "python3 -m pip install --upgrade pip"

+After that, install the "psutil" module if not present.

+* In PowerShell, enter "python -m pip install psutil"
+* In Linux Terminal, enter "python3 -m pip install psutil"

 Then simply run the script, named "sysinfo.py".

 * In PowerShell, enter "python sysinfo.py" while in the directory.